davidaparry/davidaparry/README.md

 -  Cognitive valuation
 -  Cognitive Behaviour analysis, and behaviour influencing
 -  Theory of constraints, bottlenecks, process flow + constraint modelling and system efficiency and optimisation.
+-  Academically: Im a Chemical Engineer and Computer Scientist.
+-  In my worklife: I like to specialise in workflow-systems engineering.
+-  I like to create workflow systems, take insights and optimise disparate complex user-flows by creating frameworks which can automate common user-flows, and free users to concentrate on their bigger "value-add" decisions.
 -
-- 🌱 I’m currently learning: Agile Theory of Constraints, Angular
+- 🌱 I’m currently learning: Agile Theory of Constraints (ATM), Angular and stronger personal resilience than I have ever endured in a workplace: "U-Shaped" working... aka "its all on U"
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything that people can value my input on
 - 📫 How to reach me ...

 <!---